thehar/job-tracker/README.md

    cd job-tracker
    ```

-2. **Open in Browser**
-   - Simply open `index.html` in any modern web browser
-   - No installation, no build process, no dependencies
+2. **Start using Docker**
+   - In a terminal run, `docker-compose up --build` and browse to `http://localhost:8080`

 3. **Set Your Password**
    - On first visit, create a secure password
    - This encrypts and protects your job data

 4. **Start Tracking**
-   - Add your first job application
+   - Add your first job application or use sample data
    - Explore the dashboard and weekly reports
    - Import existing data via CSV if needed